• Home

 In addition to making rainbows, my girls have wanted to wear rainbows more than ever.
 The cute rainbow dresses in this post are both from Pink Chicken, our favorite!
 They are beautiful dresses but also super comfortable for days at home and playing in the yard.
 Pink Chicken has these rainbow dresses and some adorable rainbow swimsuits too.

-Rainbow Crafts for Kids
+Rainbow Crafts For Kids

-Rainbow Paper Plate Craft
+Paper Plate Rainbow Craft

 Supplies: